wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 requests with a minor addition to the allocator: The allocator should check whether there is a next arena in the list during allocation, if a new arena needs to be allocated.
 If true, then the next arena in the list will be reused by resetting its per-arena top pointer, and no new arena is allocated.

+The paper also proposes an optimization to reduce the number of arenas: Instead of allocating new arena, when the current arena cannot satisfy an allocation request, the current arena can be extended by attempting for an expansion (using mremap(), for example).
+If this succeeds, no new arena needs to be allocated, and the expanded arena can continue serving allocation requests.